 The Higher Education Achievement Report (HEAR) provides verified information about students’ academic and college approved/verified non-degree related achievements.

 It is an electronic document that will be available to you in perpetuity.
-You will be issued with an updated ‘Interim HEAR’ annually in July/August (from 2016), and a ‘Final HEAR’ will be issued when you graduate.
+You will be issued with an updated ‘Interim HEAR’ annually in July/August, and a ‘Final HEAR’ will be issued when you graduate.

 HEARs are designed to give potential employers and other educational establishments more insight into programme contents and individual student achievements that have been verified by the College.